 Co-Editor in Chief

-Alyssa Giese, Class of 2025, Lutheran Secondary Education Broadfield Social Studies
+James Schultz, Class of 2026, Lutheran Secondary Education Social Studies and History

 Business and Marketing Editor